nbdevs/ATS/README.md

 ![image](https://user-images.githubusercontent.com/75015699/158418219-28257172-616b-484e-b0bf-e6e9ce9c59a1.png)

-This repository stores the python development for the algorithmic trading system.
+This repository stores the Python development for the algorithmic trading system.

 ---
 ## Summary

-Machine learning models have become too complex as a result of closely following the entites within the sample set, and so although more observations can be accounted for the overfitting nature means that the model will fail to replicate its performance on an unseen dataset i.e. the real world.
-On a macrolevel, an investor stands to lose on their portfolio value if this is the case. *Thus a way to **successfully** reduce the inehrent complexity of ML models and thereby improve the potential return of the investors portfolio is key to long term success for investors*.
+Machine learning models have become too complex as a result of closely following the entities within the sample set, and so although more observations can be accounted for the overfitting nature means that the model will fail to replicate its performance on an unseen dataset i.e. the real world.
+On a macro level, an investor will lose their portfolio value if this is the case. *Thus a way to **successfully** reduce the inherent complexity of ML models and thereby improve the potential return of the investor's portfolio is critical to long-term success for investors*.
 Hence the metaheuristic algorithm **Particle Swarm Optimisation** (PSO) was developed in order to enhance the classification accuracy of the baseline machine learning model - **Random Forest**.
 For further insight you can read the thesis for this project **[here](https://drive.google.com/drive/u/1/folders/1DPy4UjKC6Qoqmo3NNMyVQoGcqyxk-WmP)**.

-The program also has further functionality as a filesystem which the manages the results of user testing by providing two distinct user views of the system with different abilities granted to the two types of user:
+The program also has further functionality as a filesystem which manages the results of user testing by providing two distinct user views of the system with different abilities granted to the two types of users:

 1. Trader can
-- Evaluate performance of stocks
+- Evaluate the performance of stocks
 - View reports
 - Create reports